bleengrue23/bots/README.md

 # Step 1: Create a Repository for your reservation request

 For this exercise we are going to use an AWS DynamoDB database to store our user data.
-DynamoDB is particularly well suited for this type of task as we need only define a 'primary key' index parameter to hold our users data.
+As a NoSQL database, DynamoDB is particularly well suited for this type of task as we need only define a 'primary key' index parameter to hold our users data.
+The rest of the parameters we want to store can be added later dynamically.

 The primary key of a DynamoDB is required for each item held.
-Additional item attributes can later be added to database on the fly.
-We do not need to define them at this stage.
+Additional item attributes can later be added to database on an as-needed bases by pairing the attibute with an index value through JSON.
+We do not need to define any additional attributes at this initial stage.
 We need only decide which user/item attribute will be used for the primary sort index of our database.
 In this example I have used last-name for the primary key, denoting only that for a given user to be defined in our database we will need to pass their last name as a parameter into DynamoDB.

 To create our database, log into your AWS console, and select DynamoDB from the services menu.